 The challenges of the past year have underscored the importance of life sciences to a dramatic degree.
 With countries worldwide now distributing vaccines that were developed in record time, COVID-19 has also made plain the value of investing in technological and scientific solutions that can reshape the world and improve health outcomes.

 The pandemic has particularly accelerated investments in the digital health space, as a significant share of everyday life has migrated to computer screens by necessity.
 So what does this mean for the sector going forward?

 Writing for MPO Magazine, McDermott partner Steve Bernstein shares five themes to watch in the digital health sector, including what life sciences developers and investors should know about the current deal-making landscape.

 Lisa Schmitz Mazur discusses what states are doing to make telehealth more available, the changing Medicare reimbursement landscape and compliance considerations for providers implementing telehealth during this time.
-Access the full video here.

 Digital health companies face a complicated regulatory landscape.
 While the opportunities for innovation and dynamic partnerships are abundant, so are the potential compliance pitfalls.
 In 2018 and in 2019, several digital health companies faced intense scrutiny—not only from regulatory agencies, but also in some cases from their own investors.
 While the regulatory framework for digital technology in healthcare and life sciences will continue to evolve, digital health enterprises can take key steps now to mitigate risk, ensure compliance and position themselves for success.
 We offer three tips for tackling risk in digital health.
-Access the full article.